 Let’s first clarify that a registered agent is also known as a resident agent (or statutory agent or commercial registered agents), all of which are interchangeable.
 The exact designation and purpose of this type of agent depend on the state of formation and local guidelines.

-In short, a registered agent is a professional service or individual that handles the following:
+In short, a statutory agent is a professional service or individual that handles the following:

 It’s important to designate your registered agent during the general process of your entity’s formation, so the choice has to be made early on.
 Is there a way to make the best possible choice for your business?
 And which service features should be considered to produce the most effective outcome?